iltommi/qdb-documentation/source/reference/qdbd.rst

 Entries are often kept resident in a write cache so the daemon can rapidly serve a large amount of simultaenous requests.
 Data may not be synced to the disk at all times.
 If you need to guarantee that every cluster write is synced to disk immediately, disable the write cache by setting the "sync" configuration option to true.

 You can also disable data storage altogether, making quasardb a pure in-memory repository.
-See :option:`--transient`.
+In transient mode, entries will be lost on eviction or node shutdown and entries cannot be interated upon.
+See :option:`--transient` and `transient-mode`.

 For more information, see :doc:`../concepts/data_storage` and :doc:`../concepts/data_transfer`.